Hitachi Solutions India Private Limited

 1. BACKGROUND

-As per Sec 135 of the Companies Act, 2013 and rules framed thereunder, the provision of Corporate Social Responsibility (CSR) obligations shall be applicable to Hitachi Solutions India Private Limited (the Company / HSIN) in the event of net profits exceeding INR 50 Million in the immediately preceding financial year.
-Accordingly, it becomes necessary to have a CSR policy in place and the Board to supervise the implementation of the same.
+As per Section 135 of the Companies Act, 2013 and rules framed thereunder, the provision of Corporate Social Responsibility (CSR) obligations shall be applicable to Hitachi Solutions India Private Limited (the Company / HSIN) in the event of net profits exceeding INR 50 million in the immediately preceding

-Corporate Social Responsibility (CSR) at HSIN goes beyond business and extends to the implementation of socially relevant activities for the benefit of society at large.
+of the same.
+CSR at HSIN goes beyond business and extends to the implementation of socially relevant activities for the benefit of society at large.

 2. OBJECTIVES